-If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock in this offering and our pro forma net tangible book value per share immediately after this offering.
-We calculate net tangible book value per share by dividing our net tangible book value, which is tangible assets less total liabilities less debt discounts, by the number of outstanding shares of our common stock as of September 30, 2014.
 Our historical net tangible book value (deficit) as of September 30, 2014, was approximately \$3.3 million, or \$0.75 per share of our common stock.
 Net historical tangible book value (deficit) per share is our historical net tangible book value (deficit) divided by the number of shares of common stock outstanding as of September 30, 2014.
+We calculate net tangible book value per share by dividing our net tangible book value, which is tangible assets less total liabilities less debt discounts, by the number of outstanding shares of our common stock as of September 30, 2014.

-After giving effect to the sale of 6,302,521 shares of our common stock offered by us at an assumed public offering price of \$2.38 per share (the last reported sale price of our common stock on The NASDAQ Capital Market on January 20, 2015), after deducting the underwriting discounts and commissions and estimated offering costs payable by us, our net tangible book value as of September 30, 2014, would have been approximately \$16.9 million, or \$1.57 per share of common stock.
-This represents an immediate increase in net tangible book value of \$0.82 per share to existing stockholders and an immediate dilution of \$0.81 per share to investors purchasing shares of common stock in this offering at the assumed public offering price.
+After giving effect to the sale of 8,000,000 shares of our common stock and warrants to purchase up to 8,000,000 shares of our common stock in this offering at the combined public offering price of \$1.25 per share and warrant, after deducting the underwriting discounts and commissions and estimated offering costs payable by us, our net tangible book value as of September 30, 2014, would have been approximately \$12.3 million, or \$0.99 per share of common stock.
+This represents an immediate increase in net tangible book value of \$0.24 per share to existing stockholders and an immediate dilution of \$0.26 per share to investors purchasing securities in this offering at the public offering price.
 The following table illustrates the per share dilution (unaudited):